 Whatever your situation, make sure your GP knows you are a Carer and contact Carers in Hertfordshire for information and support.

 If you're a front-line health and social care worker or a Carer for a care agency, you are eligible for an NHS flu jab to protect yourself, however this would be your employer's responsibility to arrange vaccination for you.
 Please speak with your employer to see what arrangements they have put in place for their employees.
-Further guidance can be found on NHS Choices website.
+Further guidance can be found on NHS UK website.

 Caring with Confidence